mvpdw06/currency-bot/README.md

     This is a file to let Heroku know what command it should run.

     ```
-    web: node index.js
+    clock: node index.js
     ```

-    ＊ web is a type of process, you should use web here.
+    ＊ clock is a type of process.
+Because our process is a running on schedule process, so we should use clock.

 11. Deploy your code to Heroku.

 ## Problems I meet

-1. How to stop Heroku app?
+1. How to start or stop Heroku app?

-    You can use Heroku-cli to command like "heroku ps:scale web=0".
+    You can use Heroku-cli to command "heroku ps:scale clock=1 --app APP_Name" to start your app.

     ```
-    heroku ps:scale web=0
+    heroku ps:scale clock=1 --app APP_Name
     ```

+    So you can command "heroku ps:scale clock=0 --app APP_Name" to stop your app.

+    ```
+    heroku ps:scale clock=0 --app APP_Name
+    ```

-    If your process type is "worker", and you should command "heroku ps:scale worker=0".
+    If your process type is "worker", and you should command "heroku ps:scale worker=0 --app APP_Name".
+    Similarly, if your process type is "web", and you should command "heroku ps:scale web=0 --app APP_Name".

 2. Telegram bot request timeout.